sfeir-open-source/talk-control/docs-sources/README.md

 ### Technology stack

-This app is written in plain javascript, tested with mocha and chai and bundled with parcelJs.
+This app is written in plain javascript, uses web components, is tested with mocha and chai and bundled with parcelJs.

 ### Status